hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ### Missing Data

-There are situations when information for a particular data element is missing and the source system does not know the reason for the absence of data.
+There are situations when information for a particular data element is missing and the source system (producer) does not know the reason for the absence of data.

 #### Missing Must Support and Optional Data

-If the source system does not know the value for an optional element (minimum cardinality = 0), including elements labelled *Must Support*, as per the requirements defined in [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-optional-data), the data element **SHALL** be omitted from the resource.
+If the source system (producer) does not know the value for an optional element (minimum cardinality = 0), including elements labelled *Must Support*, as per the requirements defined in [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-optional-data), the data element **SHALL** be omitted from the resource.

 #### Missing Must Support and Mandatory Data

-If the data element is a mandatory element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system does not know the value or the reason the value is absent and the requirements defined by AU Core for [Missing Must Support and Mandatory Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-mandatory-data) **SHALL** be applied.
+If the data element is a mandatory element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system (producer) does not know the value or the reason the value is absent and the requirements defined by AU Core for [Missing Must Support and Mandatory Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-mandatory-data) **SHALL** be applied:
+* requirements of AU Core Responder apply to AU Patient Summary Producer
+* requirements of AU Core Requester apply to AU Patient Summary Consumer

 ### Suppressed Data
-In some circumstances, specific pieces of data may be hidden due to security or privacy reasons and in these circumstances the requirements defined by AU Core for [Suppressed Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#suppressed-data) **SHALL** be applied.
+In some circumstances, specific pieces of data may be hidden due to security or privacy reasons and in these circumstances the requirements defined by AU Core for [Suppressed Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#suppressed-data) **SHALL** be applied:
+* requirements of AU Core Responder apply to AU Patient Summary Producer
+* requirements of AU Core Requester apply to AU Patient Summary Consumer